suomitek/suomitek-appboard/README 2.md

 ## Quick Start

-Use the Helm chart to install the latest version of Kubeapps:
+Use the Helm chart to install the latest version of Suomitek-appboard:

-***Note:*** Kubeapps supports both Helm 2 and Helm 3.
-For detailed instructions on how to install and use Kubeapps follow the [Getting Started Guide](docs/user/getting-started.md).
+***Note:*** Suomitek-appboard supports both Helm 2 and Helm 3.
+For detailed instructions on how to install and use Suomitek-appboard follow the [Getting Started Guide](docs/user/getting-started.md).

 ```bash
 helm repo add chartmuseum http://helm.yongchehang.com